eduardoagarcia/shef/README.md

       - name: "Apple Operation"
         id: "apple"
-        command: "echo 'This is the apple operation! 🍎'"
+        command: echo "This is the apple operation! 🍎"
         condition: ".fruit == 'Apples'"

       - name: "Orange Operation"
         id: "orange"
-        command: "echo 'This is the orange operation! 🍊'"
+        command: echo "This is the orange operation! 🍊"
         condition: ".fruit == 'Oranges'"
 ```